Structured governance assurance for UK school governing boards.

 Governors arrive at meetings without the full picture

 Before every board meeting, someone has to pull together data from half a dozen sources.
 School details from GIAS.
 Inspection history from Ofsted.
-Trust information from Companies House.
+Trust filings from Companies House.
 Financial benchmarks from DfE.
-Pupil numbers from the school census.
-Board composition from the clerk.
-It takes hours, and it still comes in fragments.
+Workforce ratios from the DfE schools census.
+Governor records from the clerk.
+It takes hours, and it still arrives in fragments.

-The result is a board that makes decisions based on whichever data someone remembered to bring.
-Not because governors are not diligent, but because no system brings all this data together in one place.
+The board ends up making decisions on whichever data someone remembered to bring.
+Not because governors are not diligent, but because no system pulls this data together in one place.

 Data Sources